TireBuyer: 5 Things To Know Before Getting New Tires

 Of course, delivery will be free whether you have the tires shipped to your home or to a local installer.
 The cost of installation varies based on where you live and where you choose to have your tires installed.

 Before you make your final purchase, be sure to check out the deals page for current promotions and rebates.
-When I checked the page in January 2023, there were eight different offers, rebates and instant savings available including discounts for public service workers and promo codes for up to 12% off.
+When I checked the page in February 2024, there were seven different offers available including discounts for public service workers and promo codes for up to 10% off.

 For more options on where to shop as well as additional factors to consider when buying tires, check out our article on the best places to buy tires.